Strategy and Performance Management

 The CDO role is typically introduced with the objective of leading digital transformation initiatives and ensuring that the organization maintains a competetive edge in the digital age.

-Organizations need to balance exploitation (efficiency and optimization) and exploration (innovation and new opportunities) through structural solutions.
+Organizations need to balance exploitation (efficiency and optimization) and exploration (innovation and new opportunities) through structural mechanisms.

 In convergent periods stable and interconnected social systems emerge, in which the most successful and resilient actors maintain their position.